 Primary measurements of mitral inflow include the peak early filling (E-wave) and late diastolic filling (A-wave) velocities, the E/A ratio, deceleration time (DT) of early filling velocity, and the IVRT, derived by placing the cursor of CW Doppler in the LV outflow tract to simultaneously display the end of aortic ejection and the onset of mitral inflow.
-Secondary measurements include mitral A-wave duration (obtained at the level of the mitral annulus), diastolic filling time, the A-wave velocity-time integral, and the total mitral inflow velocity-time integral (and thus the atrial filling fraction) with the sample volume at the level of the mitral annulus.22 Middiastolic flow is an important signal to recognize.
-Low velocities can occur in normal subjects, but when increased (≥ 20 cm/s), they often represent markedly delayed LV relaxation and elevated filling pressures.23
+Secondary measurements include mitral A-wave duration (obtained at the level of the mitral annulus), diastolic filling time, the A-wave velocity ime integral, and the total mitral inflow velocity-time in gral (and thus the atrial filling fraction) with the sample volume at the evel of the mitral annulus.22 Middiastolic flow is an important signal to recognize.
+Low velocities can occur a correl subjects, but when increased (≥20 cm/s), they often represent mark dly delayed LV relaxation and elevated filling press.
+23 filling press

-C. Normal Values
+C. Nanal Valles

-Age is a primary consideration when defining normal values of mitral inflow velocities and time intervals.
-With increasing age, the mitral E velocity and E/A ratio decrease, whereas DT and A velocity increase.
-Normal values are shown in Table 1.24 A number of variables other than LV diastolic function and filling pressures affect mitral inflow, including heart rate and rhythm, PR interval, cardiac output, mitral annular size, and LA function.
+Age is a party consideration when defining normal values of mitral mowye cities and time intervals.
+With increasing age, the mitral E clocity and E/A ratio decrease, whereas DT and A velocity increase. mal values are shown in Table 1.24 A number of variables other than LV diastolic function and filling pressures affect mitral inflow, including heart rate and rhythm, PR interval, cardiac output, mitral annular size, and LA function.
 Age-related changes in diastolic function parameters may represent a slowing of myocardial relaxation, which predisposes older individuals to the development of diastolic heart failure.